-- Although we estimate construction industry growth to have been 1.4% in 2014, we expect the industry to pick up momentum in the short- to medium term, growing at an average rate of 3.6% over the next five years. - A 'permanent' agreement between the P5+1 countries and Iran on the Islamic Republic's nuclear programme will not be reached in 2015.
-Significant technical and political challenges remain, but we expect nuclear talks will continue throughout the year. - Our Country Risk team forecasts real GDP growth of 2.8% and 2.9% in 2014 and 2015 respectively, from a 2.9% contraction in 2013.
-The return to growth will be the result of improving relations with the West, more effective macroeconomic management and low base effects. - In the residential sector, we believe that housing prices will remain relatively elevated over the coming quarters, largely a result of a lack of appropriate housing units.
-Although we are confident that the current administration will succeed in encouraging private sector companies to increase the offer of housing, contributing to a gradual decline in costs, the effects of such policies will be felt only after a few years. - Apart from Chinese and Russian companies, Arab, French and South Korean construction firms have expressed interest in returning to the Iranian infrastructure market.
+- We estimate construction industry growth to have been 2.8% in 2014 and we expect the industry to grow by an average of 3.4% over the next five years. - The steep fall in oil prices in the past few months has prompted our Oil & Gas team to revise down their already bearish price forecasts and they now forecast Brent to average USD55.0/bbl in 2015. - A 'permanent' agreement between the P5+1 countries and Iran on the Islamic Republic's nuclear programme will not be reached in 2015.
+Significant technical and political challenges remain, but we expect nuclear talks to continue throughout the year. - As oil prices are low and talks on the nuclear programme fail to reach a breakthrough, our Country Risk team has revised down their GDP growth forecast for Iran to 1.4% in 2015 and 2.2% in 2016, respectively, from 2.1% and 3.0% previously. - In the residential sector, we believe housing prices will remain elevated over the coming quarters, largely a result of a lack of appropriate housing units. - Apart from Chinese and Russian companies, Arab, French, Turkish and South Korean construction firms have expressed an interest in returning to the Iranian infrastructure market.
 It has been reported that GS Engineering & Construction started surveying the Iranian market, looking for opportunities in gas infrastructure in particular.
 This does not come as a surprise since Iran has an estimated 18% of total global natural gas reserves.